-- (e) New hires shall be entitled to a pro-rated vacation with pay in the first vacation year after their year of hire. - 3.
-Vacation time will be scheduled so as to interfere least with production. - 4.
-When a statutory holiday falls during an employee's vacation, an extra day's vacation with pay will be granted if the holiday is one which the employee would have received had he/she been working. - 5.
-Any employee wanting to schedule vacation time must put in a written request to their supervisor at least twenty-four (24) hours prior to the requested day. - 6.
-Vacation shall be taken after completing the year of service in which it is earned. - 7.
-Early in each year, all employees will be asked to indicate their choices for vacation time in writing.
-Vacation time will be scheduled so as to not interfere with production and the number of people on vacation in each department at one time may be limited.
+- (e) New hires shall be entitled to a pro-rated vacation with pay in the first vacation year after their year of hire. - 19.03 Vacation time will be scheduled so as to interfere least with production. - 19.04 When a statutory holiday falls during an employee's vacation, an extra day's vacation with pay will be granted if the holiday is one which the employee would have received had he/she been working. - 19.05 Any employee wanting to schedule vacation time must put in a written request to their supervisor at least twenty-four (24) hours prior to the requested day. - 19.06 Vacation shall be taken after completing the year of service in which it is earned.
+Employees may carry over five (5) days to be taken by March 1. - 19.07 Early in each year, all employees will be asked to indicate their choices for vacation time in writing.
+Vacation time will be scheduled so as to not interfere with production and the number of people on vacation in each department at one time may be limited. - 19.08 Vacation requested after the annual bidding process shall be approved within five (5) business days.